 Corneal dystrophy is a genetic eye condition that is rare, as the cornea in the eye loses its normal clear vision, and becomes cloudy.
 Corneal dystrophy refers to a variety of corneal diseases.
 When someone may have corneal dystrophy, symptoms are not always present, and the severity of the condition depends on the type of dystrophy and your age.
 Having corneal dystrophy can affect the ability for the eye to let light in, which can impair your vision, and possibly causing blindness.
 The types of corneal dystrophy includes:

 - Fuchs’ (or Endothelial) Dystrophy

 Don’t trust your eye care to anyone other than Advanced Sight Center.
-Our board-certified ophthalmologists serve the residents of St. Louis with four offices in Washington, Creve Coeur, and Bridgeton, Missouri.
-Call us at the location nearest you or request an appointment online.
+Our board-certified ophthalmologists serve the community with an office Washington, Missouri.
+Call us or request an appointment online.